alicewish/markdown/series/Others.md

 What Would Dracula Do (2013) (Digital) (Minutemen-The Undead).cbr | 26.20MiB
 What's New Mister Magoo (1977).cbz | 44.16MiB
 What's Scanned & Unscanned in the Marvel UK Universe [2018-05] [by Puskas].cbz | 10.46MiB
+What's Scanned & Unscanned in the Marvel UK Universe [2018-06] [by Puskas].xlsx | 10.58MiB
 What's Scanned & Unscanned in the Timely-Atlas Universe (2015-Q2).cbz | 1.45MiB
 What's Scanned & Unscanned in the Timely-Atlas Universe (2015-Q3).zip | 1.53MiB
 What's Scanned & Unscanned in the Timely-Atlas Universe (2016-Q3).zip | 1.33MiB